Building Pride through LGBT Business

 Investing in Our Community – LGBT business owners invest much of their life savings in their businesses.
 They have a natural interest in the long-term health of the community.
 Community-based businesses are essential to charitable endeavors, frequently serving on local boards, and supporting a variety of causes important to our community.

 LGBT business leaders understand the challenges faced by community members.
 They have walked in their shoes.
-With a passionate commitment to diversity, they advocate to ensure all of their customers get treated with respect and dignity.
+With a passionate commitment to diversity, they advocate ensuring all of their customers get treated with respect and dignity.

 YOU CAN MAKE A DIFFERENCE WITH A FEW SIMPLE STEPS

-Make a decision to find and patronize LGBT-owned business, whenever possible.
+Make a decision to find and patronize LGBTQ-owned business, whenever possible.

 Support Gay Businesses –

-- Dine at a local, independent LGBT-owned restaurant and treat yourself to a unique and personal dining experience.
+- Dine at a local, independent Queer-owned restaurant and treat yourself to a unique and personal dining experience.

 - When you shop online, look for LGBT businesses.